nightconcept/boba-site/project/boba-learn.md

 - Use BobaDoc (`///`) to explain the *what* and *how* for users of your API.
 This is for the public interface.
 - Use inline comments (`//`) to explain the *why* for maintainers of your code.
 Explain complex logic, non-obvious choices, or the reasoning behind a particular algorithm.

+## What's Next?

+Congratulations on completing this foundational tour of the Boba language!
+You've taken a significant step from writing your first "Hello, world!" to understanding the principles of idiomatic, professional Boba code.

+You have mastered the core concepts of the language, including variables, control flow, functions, and custom `struct` types.
+More importantly, you've learned about the features that make Boba robust and safe, such as the `Option` and `Result` types for explicit error handling and the powerful built-in testing framework for verifying your code's correctness.

+Your journey doesn't end here.
+To continue growing as a Boba developer, we encourage you to explore the following steps:

+-   **Explore the official Boba Standard Library documentation.** Familiarize yourself with the rich set of tools and modules available to you.
+-   **Build a small, complete project from scratch.** Apply what you've learned to create something new, like a command-line tool or a simple web server.
+-   **Read through the source code of idiomatic Boba projects.** Learning from experienced developers is one of the fastest ways to deepen your understanding of best practices.